-First, interventions and standardized measures barely touch the range of vocabulary that supports reading comprehension at any particular grade level.
-We attempted to improve over earlier studies by including 48 academic words that were recommended for instruction to 8th grade students.
-Since this study reports the third year of intervention, several participants in CHAAOS classes had instruction on up to 144 words by the close of eighth grade.
+instruction on up to 144 words by the close of eighth grade.
 Second, the standardized measures we used (i.e., the CREVT and WJ-III) were broad range measures with ceiling criteria during test administration that prohibited most students from participating in the range of items intended to sample their grade level.
 Third, we intentionally excluded from our instructional lists words tested directly on the CREVT to avoid bias toward the treatment.

 Thus, we were surprised to find significant differences between conditions on the CREVT favoring students in CHAAOS classes.
-However, despite evidence that students in the CHAAOS classes made significant gains on this transfer measure of vocabulary knowledge compared to students in BAU, standardized scores on the CREVT do not demonstrate growth against the test norming group of students in general education.
-Rather, students in BAU conditions fell farther behind on the CREVT and students in CHAAOS showed less slippage in scores over time, a finding also reported by Vaughn et al. (2012).
+However, despite evidence that students in the CHAAOS classes made significant gains on this transfer measure of vocabulary knowledge compared with students in BAU, standardized scores on the CREVT do not demonstrate growth against the test norming group of students in general education.
+Rather, students in BAU conditions fell farther behind on the CREVT, and students in CHAAOS showed less slippage in scores over time, a finding also reported by Vaughn et al. (2012).